-EDBA703 Quantitative and Qualitative Research 1 - SEMINAR 3
+EDBA703 Quantitative Research-SEMINAR 3

-Delivery: This course provides a primer to quantitative and qualitative research methodologies.
-It offers an intuitive approach to understanding and applying basic building blocks of qualitative and quantitative research methods.
-The content will equip the students with the background information they require to advance their quantitative and qualitative techniques in designing and conducting research.
+Delivery: This course provides a primer to quantitative methodologies.
+It offers an intuitive approach to understanding and applying basic building blocks of quantitative research methods.
+The content will equip the students with the background information they require to advance their quantitative techniques in designing and conducting research.
 This course is a prerequisite to Quantitative and Qualitative Research 2.